 Telephone and Online Assistance

-Call our partner Citizens Advice Consumer Service, 03454 04 05 06, for clear, practical consumer advice :- Available 9.00am to 5pm, Monday to Friday (closed on public holidays).
+Call our partner Advice Direct Scotland, 0808 164 6000, for clear, practical consumer advice: available 9.00am to 5pm, Monday to Friday (closed on public holidays).
 You can make a complaint using the online complaint form.

 We offer consumer advice and assistance and can help with disputes between consumers and businesses.
 When all else fails, we can assist with small claims actions.

-You can get advice online from Citizens Advice Scotland.
+You can get advice online from Advice Direct Scotland.